Reminder: It only takes on average 15 minutes to read through each daily Bible reading in the One Year Bible.

 In this book we have an account of the origin of man, marriage, family, human disobedience, murder and the development of government and culture.
-We see how God and man are intimately related.
-We see the inherent dignity in man is that God made him in His image and after His likeness.
-We see the equal status of the sexes in that “in the image of God He created him; male and female He created them (Gen 1:27).
+We discover how God and man are intimately related.
+We see the inherent dignity in mankind- God made him in His image and after His likeness.
+We recognize the equal status of the sexes, in that “in the image of God He created him; male and female He created them” (Gen 1:27).

 Jesus referred to the Genesis account as being the authoritative Word of God (Matthew 19:4-6).
 So should we.

-We start with a declaration of our origin- the introduction of the uncreated Creator, the One source of all– Genesis 1:1
+We start with a declaration of our origin- We are introduced to the uncreated Creator, the One source of all– Genesis 1:1

 “In the beginning God created the heavens and the earth.”

-In this first chapter the Godhead has revealed Himself as a plurality of persons in a singularity of substance and essence.
-We have the subject of the sentence in the plural ‘Elohim’ with the verb ‘created’ in the singular form.
+In this first chapter, the Godhead reveals Himself as a plurality of persons in a singularity of substance and essence.
+‘God’ is the subject of the first sentence.
+‘God’ is in the plural form, ‘Elohim’, with the verb ‘created’ in the singular form.
 This plurality in unity is seen also in verse 26: “Let US make man in OUR image, according to OUR likeness.”

-As we read through the Bible there will be a progressive revelation of the mystery of the Trinity, God as a holy ‘echad’; ‘Echad’ is the Hebrew word that describes ‘a composite oneness’, or, ‘a community of Oneness’ (Deut 6:4; Genesis 2:24; Ezek 37:17; Ezra 2:64).
+As we read through the Bible there will be a progressive revelation of the mystery of the Trinity, God as a Tri-unity of oneness, ‘echad’; ‘Echad’ is the Hebrew word that is used to describe the Triune God as ‘one’.
+It is a word describing a composite oneness, or a community of oneness (Deuteronomy 6:4; Genesis 2:24; Ezekiel 37:17; Ezra 2:64).

 The God of Genesis 1:1 is the God of the Gospel of John Chapter 1, verse 1.
-In the Gospel of John we see the Creator God defined as the Word of God, the Son of God, who is Jesus Christ (John 1:14).
-As you read through the Bible you will see that He is the second person of the Trinity.
+In the Gospel of John, we see the Creator God defined as the Word of God, the Son of God, who is Jesus Christ (John 1:14).
+As you read through the Bible you will see that Jesus, the Christ, is the second person of the Trinity.
 The apostles also refer to Him as the Creator (Colossians 1:16).